NDaruwalla/portfolio/README.md

 ## Description

-I created a webpage for potential employers to sample the work I have created.
+I developed a webpage for potential employers to sample the work I have created.
 I'll use the currently linked projects as placeholders until I have completed more advanced projects to showcase my skills.

 ## Objective
  To obtain an interview with a potential employer.